lukass-code/hackthecloset/README.md

 # Hackthecloset
 Project at the HackUPC 2024

-A online shopping recomendation system
+An online shopping recomendation system

 ![alt text](img_show.png)